 Certainly, have lots of fresh water ready and available for your pup when he or she has been eating pretzels – especially if this is the first time he or she has tried them.

-This is an emergency situation, at least potentially, only if onions and garlic are involved in the flavouring of those pretzels – or if they’re the more novelty chocolate variety.
+This is an emergency situation, at least potentially, only if onions and garlic are involved in the flavoring of those pretzels – or if they’re the more novelty chocolate variety.

-In these situations, definitely contact your vet and see what advice you’re given.
+In these situations, contact your vet and see what advice you’re given.

 You might be asked to take your dog in for a check-up or treatment, or you might be advised to monitor your dog to see if any symptoms develop.

 You ought to do this if your dog has eaten a lot of pretzels anyway, especially young dogs, puppies, and smaller dog breeds.

 That’s because the salt on those pretzels, when all eaten at once like that, can cause some pretty nasty side effects.

 Those aren’t just limited to stomach aches or throwing up, either – your dog’s tongue could get swollen, he or she could feel endlessly thirsty, or there may even be signs of dizziness, disorientation, and nausea.